yandexdataschool/moseskit/README.md

 ```
 2. Install [Docker](https://docs.docker.com/install/) and make sure your user can run containers.

+__That's all!__

-That's all!
-You can test your installation with `./run_moses.sh`.
-Add `sudo` if your docker is only available under root.
+Test your installation with `./run_moses.sh` or `sudo ./run_moses.sh` if your docker is only available under root.

 The script you've just launched trains phrase-based machine translation components and translates a small chunk of data.
 It may take half an hour to run.
 It's a perfect time to get a drink.

 # Usage